gleam-lang/gleam/notes/talk.md

 for a mini language on the BEAM.

 Getting this far was easy thanks to the excellent tools the Erlang ecosystem has to offer.
-Presumably it wouldn't be much harder to create an entirely new language using the same tools, so let's see how that might work.
+I thought presumably it wouldn't be much harder to create an entirely new language using the same tools.
+This idea excited me, so I jumped right in.

 ```ruby
 module clauses